richardli/gatesweb/docs/country_selection/Rwanda/RH_ANCN_W_N4P.md

 hide:
     - toc
 ---
-# Percent of women who own a mobile phone
+# At Least 4 Antenatal Care Visit

-This Indicator represents the percentage of women who own a mobile phone
+This Indicator represents the percentage of women who had a live birth (or stillbirth) in the two years preceding the survey who had 4+ antenatal care visits

 ## Prevalance map